SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

 * Merging with the Spherical linear discretization
 * Merging with the Spherical logarithmic discretization

-The comparision of the scalar diagnostics is presented in :numref:`fig_qed_cascade_scalar`.
+The comparison of the scalar diagnostics is presented in :numref:`fig_qed_cascade_scalar`.
 The scalar diagnostics shown in this figure are the total number of macro-particles, the total kinetic energy and the total weight.
-Merging process starts when the number of macro-particles is high-enough around :math:`10^5` for the photons.
+Merging process starts when the number of macro-particles is high-enough around :math:`10^5` for the macro-photons.
 It enables to perform between 10% and 20% more iterations than the no merging case.
-Each merging method does not exactly gives the same kintetic energy and weight evolution.
+Each merging method does not exactly gives the same kinetic energy and weight evolution.
 As we will see, the merging processes modify the momentum distribution and influence the physical processes.

 .. _fig_qed_cascade_scalar: